iMM-Workshops/2024_Hitchhiker_Guide_scRNA-seq/Day_4_Velocity/README.md

 ```

 In the repository there is also the `environment_hitchhiker2024.yml` file which can be used to create the conda environment.
 However, it doesn't cover the R packages which are not installed directly with `conda`, and it might fail if you are not using Linux.

+## Example dataset
+The example dataset used in the practical session is one 10x scRNA-seq experiment included in the following publication: [Organoid single-cell genomic atlas uncovers human-specific features of brain development](https://www.nature.com/articles/s41586-019-1654-9).
+The Seurat object can be downloaded via this [link](https://polybox.ethz.ch/index.php/s/bjNnfD9I3rwpjIt).
+It includes the processed RNA assay, plus the "spliced" and "unspliced" assays with the spliced and unspliced transcript count matrices, which are needed for the RNA velocity analysis.

 ## Markdown vignette
 In this repository there is a Markdown tutorial which includes the codes for the practical session: [pseudotime_trajectory_velocity.md](https://github.com/iMM-Workshops/2024_Hitchhiker_Guide_scRNA-seq/blob/main/Day_4_Velocity/pseudotime_trajectory_velocity.md).